 Fast forward to today, I’m still working the same job and I’m miserable AF…and single so I guess money wasn’t the answer!
 It’s definitely time to dust off my resume and this time, I’m a little bit wiser when it comes to career planning.

-The workforce has changed in the last decade.
+Even before COVID-19, the workforce had been changing so much in the last decade.
 More women are creating six-figure businesses from their phones!
 One of the biggest things that attracted me to network marketing is that I want more time with my daughter.
 She is growing so fast.
 I feel like I am missing so much.
 She goes to daycare now and calls her daycare provider “Aunty.”
 The way my heart breaks when she calls me “Aunty” and then has to correct herself..it’s unbearable.
 There are so many work from home and entrepreneur opportunities that can give you more time with your family.
 I am currently working to build my health coaching business.
 My dream is to have a whole team of single moms working together to build their business and hit their fitness goals.

 One of the major issues for me in the workplace has been that my daughter tends to get sick often.
 She has severe allergies and typically gets a nasty ear infection any time the weather changes.
 As a single mom, I don’t have another parent to trade sick time with.
 It’s just me.
 So when my daughter gets sick, I lose time (and money) at work.
 I have been lucky enough that my employer has been understanding but I have been denied other opportunities that would help gain some work/life balance like the ability to work from home.
 I asked for one day out of the week to save on gas since all of my duties can be performed remotely, I was told no immediately.
 When I decide to change jobs, flexibility will have to be a talking point because I need to know I can be the parent I want to be and maintain my job.